How to Grow Better Tomatoes

 Yes, sometimes it works to plant early, and the downside (buying another plant to replace an ailing one) isn't too onerous, but why spend good money and your precious time tending a plant that is unhappy in cold, damp soil and pounding rain?
 Just because you see tomato plants in the local nursery or your gung-ho neighbor has his plants in the ground, doesn't mean you are procrastinating.
 More experienced gardeners (we've all learned this the hard way) wait to plant tomatoes until the soil has sufficiently warmed up.
 Many times you can put in a tomato plant a good month after your too-early one, and find the later-planted seedling quickly catching up and surpassing the other deprived, stunted one you nursed along during a too-cold spring.

 You can speed up the season by using raised beds (which warm up faster than ground-level beds) or you can place clear (not black) plastic on top of your growing area for about three weeks before your wished-for planting date.
 Be sure to fasten down the plastic with soil around the edges, or landscape staples.
 Once the soil is sufficiently warmed up, you can cut a foot wide hole in the plastic, and plant your tomato (using my planting method outlined above).
 You can keep the plastic on top of the soil the entire season, however, at some point, when the weather turns hot (like in mid June), you MUST cover the plastic with a mulch, otherwise it will overheat your soil and your plants will suffer.
 I like to use a straw mulch on top of the plastic, because it's attractive, cheap, and effective.
-You can buy a bale of straw (make sure it's not hay, there is a difference) from a local feed store (look in the yellow pages under "Feed").
+You can buy a bale of straw (make sure it's not hay, there is a difference) from a local feed store (google "feed store" to find the one nearest you).

-Another way to get a head start on the season is to pot up your seedling into a 1 gallon pot using good, new potting soil (we like Gardner & Bloome).
+Another way to get a head start on the season is to pot up your seedling into a 1 gallon pot using good, new potting soil.
 Set the seedling at the bottom of the pot and backfill up to the top leaves.
 Move your gallon pots into sunlight in the morning and into a heated structure at night.
 By the time it is warm enough to plant, you will have a bigger, happier, plant to put in the ground.

 If you just can't stop yourself from putting in your plants earlier than you should, I also recommend covering them up during the night with something like an inverted bucket, tub, or an extra-sturdy cardboard box (just make sure it can withstand the rain).
 Go out at dusk, cover the plant (try not to let the plant make contact with the inside of the container), and uncover it in the morning before the sunlight hits it.
 Do this until the low night-time temps are consistently above 50 degrees.